 SELECT * FROM Employee;

 When you execute the above select query, you will get the following data.
 Now, you can see the data FIRST arranged by the Gender in descending order and then by Salary in ascending order.

 In the next article, I am going to discuss the Non-Clustered Index in SQL Server with Examples.
 Here, in this article, I try to explain the Clustered Index in SQL Server with Examples.
-I hope you enjoy this article and understand How Clustered Index works in SQL Server.
+I hope you enjoy this article and understand How Clustered Index works in SQL Server with Examples.